C

 The chestnut-sided warbler lives in over 20 countries, including Canada, the United States, Mexico, Cuba, and Costa Rica.
 These birds are migratory and spend their winters in the tropical areas of Central America and the West Indies, then return to the far north in Canada and the United States for breeding.
 It seeks out places of regeneration, such as young deciduous forests and thickets once disturbed by flooding, hurricanes, fires, and logging.

-They move into these breeding environments a few years after a disruption such as a forest fire at their previous nesting site.
+They move into these breeding environments a few years after a disruption, such as a forest fire at their previous nesting site.
 Due to the impermanence of these habitats, the chestnut warbler doesn’t stay in one place for more than ten years.
 Migrants are not as picky and will inhabit any wooded or shrubby habitat, including mature forests.
 Those wintering in Central America prefer shady coffee plantations, scrubby, and mature wet forests.

 If you’re looking for chestnut-sided warblers, stay around the edges and clearings of disturbed sites, and look for young deciduous trees.
 Listen for their emphatic songs and look for their raised tails and dropped wings, often near the outer branches of small trees.
 They may also be lower to the ground than other warblers.

 Their nests are also low to the ground in deciduous trees like maple and shrubs or tangles like blackberry.
 Most of them are on top of dense branches.
-Females loosely construct their open-cup nests with bark, weeds, grasses, delicate plant matter, and animal hair, then it’s secured with spider silk.
+Females loosely construct their open-cup nests with bark, weeds, grasses, delicate plant matter, and animal hair, then they’re secured with spider silk.
 On average, its diameter is 2.8 inches, with a height of 2.6 inches.
 The inner cup is two inches across and 1.5 inches deep.
 You won’t find their nests near urban or suburban areas.

-Scientific Name
+Classification and Scientific Name

 Size, Appearance, and Behavior

 These warblers are slim with long tails and crisp coloring.
 They are between 4.7 and 5.5 inches long, which is a little smaller than a sparrow, and they have a 7.5 to 8.3-inch wingspan.
-They weigh between 0.4 to 0.5 ounces.
+They weigh between 0.4 and 0.5 ounces.
 Breeding adults are gray and white with chestnut sides and yellow crowns with black face markings.
 Males are typically more lavishly marked with more defined lines than females.
 Their non-breeding plumage is bright green with white inner margins, two wing bars, and grayish underparts.

 The chestnut-sided warbler flits and hops on small branches while raising its tail and lowering its wings.
 They behave differently depending on their environment.
-Wintering warblers tend to be more social and tolerant of other birds but remain solitary in different situations, especially when breeding.
+Wintering warblers tend to be more social and tolerant of other birds, but remain solitary in different situations, especially when breeding.
 They form monogamous pair bonds and perform courtship displays to win over their mates.
 The males raise and spread their tails and wings, then vibrate their feathers.
 Females are more likely to attach to males who sing their famous accented song versus males who don’t.
 Once bonded, the female constructs the nest while the male stands guard.
 Females will run off other females, while males aggressively encounter other males.

 Migration Pattern and Timing